Investors and economists look at the difference between the yields of two distinct U.S. Treasury securities to predict

-The spread between the yields on the two- and ten-year U.S. Treasury notes, for example, is an important gauge regarding the current “shape” of the yield curve.
-The yield curve is a graph with plotted points that represent the yields over time on bonds of varying lengths.
+The spread between the yields on the two- and 10-year U.S. Treasury notes, for example, is an important gauge regarding the current “shape” of the yield curve.
+The yield curve is a graph with plotted points that represent the yields over a given time on bonds of varying lengths.
 These are mostly bonds that can mature in as little as three months or as long as 30 years.

 Investors analyze the shape of the yield curve—and the changes to its shape—to gain a sense of what to expect of the economy in the near future.
 The yield curve steepens when the market foresees an environment of stronger growth, higher inflation, and/or interest-rate increases by the Federal Reserve.
 “Steepening" means that the yields on longer-term bonds rise more than the yields on short-term bonds.
 (Keep in mind, prices and yields move in opposite directions).

 Conversely, when investors expect weaker or slower growth, a lower rate inflation, and lower interest rates from the Fed, the yield curve often flattens.
 In this case, the yields on longer-term bonds fall more than the yields on short-term issues.

 One of the most popular ways to measure these changes is to measure the difference between the yields on the 2- and 10-year Treasury notes.
 The following chart shows the difference in this spread over time.

 When the line dips below zero, it means that the yield curve is “inverted” — or in other words, a rare case where short-term bonds are yielding more than their longer-term counterparts.
 With this knowledge, you can see various aspects of economic history displayed in the chart:

-- Slow growth of the late 1970s: The slow growth of the late 1970s is shown by the 2- to 10-year yield spread moving into deep inversion on the left-hand side of the graph.
+The slow growth of the late 1970s is shown by the 2- to 10-year yield spread moving into a deep inversion on the left-hand side of the graph.
 If you look to the upward slope of the line that follows, you'll see the recovery of the 1980s is reflected in the upward movement in the line thereafter.